pedrociccone/pedrociccone/readme.md

 #### About me

-🔍 Currently searching for a job as QA Manual or Automation Analyst.
+🔍 Currently searching for a job as QA Manual or Automation Tester.

 🏠 Based in Salvador, Brazil.